yusef320/electricTSP/README.md

 Authors: Yusef Ahsini, Pablo Díaz-Masa, Belén Inglés, Ana Rubio, Alba Martinez, Aina Magraner and Alberto Conejero.

 # Web page
-This web pages allows the user to specify a starting point and then to add several stops.
+This web page allows the user to specify a starting point and then to add several stops.
 This returns the optimized route.

 URL: https://smartrouteselection.streamlit.app